Five Rainy Day Activities in Southern Pennsylvania

 There are several historic furnaces in PA, but we visited the Cornwall Furnace, built in 1742 by Peter Grubb, and operated continuously until 1883.
 It is very well preserved and we were able to take a tour with a wonderful guide who was excellent with our kids, letting them touch and feel pieces of iron ore, slag and limestone, which they were then able to identify throughout the rest of the tour.
 It was definitely interesting to consider how much work went into an operation like that, and also how many raw materials had to be used in production.

 Going to a mall can be another way to spend time on a rainy day, but we mention these hunting/fishing stores specifically because they tend to have really impressive displays that are interesting to kids.
 The Bass Pro Shop of Harrisburg, PA is the one pictured here – it is HUGE and filled with an array of taxidermy fit for a first-class nature center.
 Plus, a gigantic indoor fish tank and water fall.
 Impressive!
-We wandered around there for almost a good hour.
+We wandered around there for a good hour.

 Visit a Philadelphia Museum